Numerical Investigations of Stable Dynamics in the Presence of Ghosts: Conclusion

 Our results demonstrate that instability in classical ghost systems is neither immediate nor universal, but instead depends sensitively on spectral structure, amplitude, nonlinear coupling, and phase coherence between sectors.
 Across all families of initial data, higher characteristic wavenumbers systematically enhance stability, while larger amplitudes shorten the lifetime of the evolution.
 Ultraviolet-dominated configurations consistently survive longer than infrared-dominated ones, indicating that rapid linear oscillations suppress coherent nonlinear energy transfer between positive- and negative-energy sectors.
 In contrast, long-wavelength modes facilitate more efficient cross-sector coupling and accelerate destabilization.
 The colored-noise initial data make this spectral dependence particularly transparent: infrared-biased spectra destabilize rapidly, while ultraviolet-biased spectra can remain bounded for substantially longer times.

 Amplitude plays a central role through nonlinear amplification.
 Since interaction terms scale with higher powers of the fields, increasing the initial amplitude enhances the rate of energy exchange between sectors and reduces the lifetime of the system.
 At sufficiently small amplitudes, the dynamics remain perturbative and the system can exhibit parametrically long-lived behavior.
+In this regime, our findings are consistent with recent analytical results on small-data global stability in nonlinear wave and Klein–Gordon systems~\cite{Held2025b}, where dispersive decay suppresses nonlinear growth even in the absence of a positive-definite energy functional.
+While those results establish global-in-time control for sufficiently small initial data, our simulations show how similar stabilizing mechanisms manifest in finite-time evolution beyond the strictly perturbative regime, and how they depend on spectral structure.
 Importantly, our comparisons between ghost and non-ghost configurations reveal that nonlinear self-interactions alone can induce finite-time breakdown, even when the kinetic terms are positive definite.
 The presence of the ghost significantly enhances and accelerates this instability, but it is the interplay between nonlinearity and the indefinite Hamiltonian structure that ultimately governs the evolution.

 The oscillon-like initial data and the lifted $\phi^6$ potential further illustrate this competition.
 The modified potential reshapes the energy landscape and introduces a metastable region capable of temporarily trapping energy in localized configurations.
 Near the oscillon-supporting amplitude threshold, we observe a modest extension of lifetime, reflecting the partial suppression of energy transfer by nonlinear self-localization.
 However, because the Hamiltonian remains unbounded from below when the ghost sector is present, this stabilization cannot persist indefinitely.
 Beyond the oscillon-supporting regime, nonlinear mixing dominates and instability accelerates sharply.
 The resulting non-monotonic dependence of lifetime on amplitude can thus be understood as a manifestation of the competition between nonlinear self-trapping and ghost-driven energy exchange.